Puppy Club & Puppy Plus Training

 It is a very good idea to socialise your puppy as much as possible whilst it is still receptive to new experiences.
 This can be in the form of meeting people, children, dogs/other animals and well as different environments and situations they may encounter as they grow up.

-A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training such as obedience or fun agility (summer months).
+A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training.

-Not all puppy owners are able to expose their puppy to a variety of people, animals or locations during this limited period which is why we run "Puppy Parties" one evening a week and “Puppy Club” on Saturday mornings.
+Not all puppy owners are able to expose their puppy to a variety of people, animals or locations during this limited period which is why we run “Puppy Club” on Saturday mornings.
 It is an opportunity for your puppy to play with other puppies, meeting new people, play with different toys and learn basic skills such as (to name a few) play and puppy manners, recall, noise desensitisation and focus.

 There is no maximum age for puppies attending Puppy Club but we will advise you when we feel that your puppy should progress on to more advanced obedience training.
 As a rough guideline Puppy Club tends to be for puppies up to 5/6 months of age and Puppy Plus for puppies of 6 months to 1 year.

 Please contact us if you wish to discuss your puppy attending Puppy Club, Puppy Plus or our Day Centre.